 The World Health Organization produced in 2004 an extensive review of the importance of family and community practices for improving child health.61 An updated review of the effectiveness of community-based approaches for improving child health has been produced as well.62-64

-The Declaration of Alma-Ata called for services to be provided “as close as possible to where people live and work” and for services to be provided by health teams composed of physicians, nurses, midwives, auxiliaries and community workers as applicable, as well as traditional practitioners as needed.”
+The Declaration of Alma-Ata called for services to be provided “as close as possible to where people live and work” and “for services to be provided by health teams composed of physicians, nurses, midwives, auxiliaries and community workers as applicable, as well as traditional practitioners as needed.”
 This gave impetus for the development of national-level CHW programs in a number of countries across Africa and South Asia.
 Unfortunately, for multiple reasons including poor selection of CHW candidates, inadequate training and supervision, along with a decline in public sector funding during the 1980s, many of these programs failed and this led to a loss of interest in CHW programs more generally.

 However, with the growing scientific evidence of the capacity of CHWs to reduce under-five mortality through interventions such as home-based neonatal care65 and community case management of pneumonia, diarrhea and malaria66, and with the growing realization that countries such as Brazil, Bangladesh and Nepal that are making strong progress in reducing child mortality have strong CHW programs, there has emerged a groundswell of interest in CHWs and of scaling up national CHW programs in a number of countries.
 These include, for instance, India, Ethiopia, Rwanda, and South Africa.
 A high-level push is now underway for deploying 1 million CHWs in rural Africa, one for every 650 rural inhabitants.67